Royce Carlton, Inc. • 866 United Nations Plaza • New York, NY 10017-1880

 Rutan was profiled by 60 Minutes and featured on the covers of both LIFE and TIME.
 Author Dan Linehan chronicled Rutan's groundbreaking ideas and designs up to present in his 2011 book, Burt Rutan's Race To Space: The Magician of Mojave and His Flying Innovations.
 Rutan was also the subject of Daniel Alef's Titans of Fortune e-book biography, Burt Rutan: Aeronautical and Space Legend.

-- World Affairs Council speech: Innovation and the Race for Space (2012)
+Inspiration for Innovation and the New Race for Space